2003 Rose Bowl: Teams

 Prior to the BCS, this pairing never would have occurred.
 Oklahoma came into the game Big 12 Champions, while Washington State came in co-champions of the Pac-10.
 The Rose Bowl normally features the champions of the Big Ten and the Pac-10.
-However, because the Buckeyes had finished second in the BCS, they were set to play in the Fiesta Bowl for the national championship against the Miami Hurricanes.
+However, because the Big Ten co-champion, the Ohio State Buckeyes, had finished second in the BCS, they were set to play in the Fiesta Bowl for the national championship against the Miami Hurricanes.
 Earlier in the season, Ohio State had defeated Washington State 25–7.

 The Orange Bowl had the next pick after the Fiesta Bowl pairing, and #3 (#5 BCS) Iowa was chosen.
 The Rose Bowl had the next BCS selection.
 The next, best available team to choose was #8 (#7 BCS) Oklahoma, who won the Big 12 Championship Game, to play Pac-10 winner Washington State.
 When it came time for the Orange Bowl and Sugar Bowl to make a second pick, both wanted the fifth-ranked USC Trojans.
 However, a BCS rule stated that if two bowls want the same team, the bowl with the higher payoff has the option.
 The Orange Bowl immediately extended an at-large bid to the Trojans and paired them with at-large number 3 Iowa in a Big Ten/Pac-10 "Rose Bowl" matchup in the Orange Bowl.
 Rose Bowl committee executive director Mitch Dorger was not pleased with the results.
 This left the Sugar Bowl with #14 BCS Florida State, the winner of the Atlantic Coast Conference.
 Notre Dame at 10–2 and #9 in the BCS standings was invited to the Gator Bowl.
 Kansas State at #8 also was left out.